-Very young children need the same variety of nutrient-rich foods as older kids and adults, just in much smaller quantities.
+Young children need the same variety of nutrient-rich foods as older kids and adults, just in smaller quantities.
 As portions have gotten bigger, some parents and caregivers have developed a distorted view of the amount of food toddlers and preschoolers need.
 Feeding children becomes less frustrating and less complicated when adults know what kids need to grow well and be healthy.

 Defining a Young Child's Serving Size

 An appropriate serving size for children 2 to 3 years of age is about one-half an adult serving.
-This rule of thumb is based on serving sizes recommended by the 2010 Dietary Guidelines and MyPlate, not portions served in many restaurants.
+This rule of thumb is based on serving sizes recommended by MyPlate, not portions served in many restaurants.
 So a serving of bread for a 2- to 3-year-old would be half of a slice.

 Foods Young Children Need